Appsilon/shiny.molstar/README.md

 ## TODO before making it public:

+* Add google tags and tracking to docs
 * Decide on keeping JS inside r package or delivered via cdn
     * add inst/www to .Rbuildignore
     * change R/components.R  `molstarDependency` by replacing `inst/www` with: